plastic041/hackernews/README.md

 People can create things even if they don't know how to code.
 So I am pretty sure there is a correlation between the increase in Show HN posts and LLM.

 However, their average scores are declining.
-Show HN stories used to receive similar scores (around 15-18) to those of all stories until 2023~2024.
+Show HN stories used to receive similar scores (around 15-18) to those of all stories until 2023~2024, and was increasing.
+Which seems natural because more people means more votes.

 However, as of December 2025, the average Show HN score is 10 points lower (9.04 vs 19.53).
 Though I'm not sure it's because LLM-generated Show HNs are lower quality.
 Maybe people don't like/trust LLM-generated products, regardless of their quality.

+I have no idea why the average score was increased in 2022.
+A lot of new users, maybe.

 ## Data